Minority stress: Emergence

 Over the past three decades, social scientists have found that minority individuals suffer from mental and physical health disparities compared to their peers in majority groups.
 This research has focused primarily on racial and sexual minorities.
-For example, African Americans have been found to suffer elevated rates of hypertension compared to Whites.
+For example, Black Americans have been found to suffer elevated rates of hypertension compared to whites.
 Lesbian, gay, bisexual, transgender and queer (LGBTQ+) individuals face higher rates of suicide, substance abuse, and cancer relative to non-queer people.
+More recent data suggest the association of minority stressors with higher rates of migraine headaches, stroke, and functional neurological disorder among LGBTQ+ people.
+Newer hypotheses propose that intersections of multiple minority stigmata increase experiences of stress.

 Social selection hypothesis

 One causal explanation for minority health disparities is the social selection hypothesis, which holds that there is something inherent to being in a minority group (e.g., genetics) that makes individuals susceptible to health problems.
 In general, this view has not been supported by empirical research.
-If minority individuals were genetically predisposed to poor health outcomes, the vast majority of them should face health disparities.
-However, large-scale empirical studies have shown that most of LGBTQ+ individuals do not suffer psychopathology and that many African Americans do not have heart disease.
 Instead, research suggests that environmental factors explain minority health disparities better than do genetic factors.
 While the social selection hypothesis is still debated, it is clear that genetic and dispositional factors do not fully explain the health disparities observed in minority groups.